 Pain and swelling are common in the first few weeks.
 Medicine and home care can help.

 Average Hospital Stay

-This surgery is done in a hospital.
-The usual length of stay is 2-3 days.
+The usual length of stay is 2 to 3 days.
 If you have any problems, you may need to stay longer.

-- X-rays to evaluate the new shoulder joint
+- Do X-rays to check the new shoulder joint

 - Washing their hands